dannynelson/guitar-quest/README.md

 - allow noavigating through levels even if user does not have access yet? (so that navigation always remains the same)
 - clarify text when user already finished level
 - clean up CSS
+- provide help for all errors (especially video upload) - if problem persists, please contact, we've been notified
+- compress video to transfer?
+- validate video upload with built-in validation

 BugFixes / Security
 - what happens if we can't connect to stripe